UCLALibrary/islandora_drupal_subsite_livingstone/README.md

-# Islandora Drupal Subsite Template
+# Islandora Drupal Subsite Livingstone Template

-This is a template repository that can be cloned to create a new project repository.
+Livingstone Online Drupal subsite for use with Islandora.